 Sodas and Dancing

-After everyone had entered the compound, all of the GIs were invited to sit on benches that were formed in a circle.
+After everyone had entered the compound, all the GIs were invited to sit on benches that were formed in a circle.
 There were maybe a half-dozen of us.
 We were each handed a soda pop.
 Some Thai music was then played and the lady seen here began dancing a traditional Thai dance inside the circle as the rest of the people looked on.

 The woman then coaxed each GI, one at a time, to participate in the dance with her.
 You can see one of us dancing with her here.
 I don't know who this guy was.
 (I didn't know any of the GIs in our group.)
 Of course, all of us felt uncomfortable doing this but it seemed like the polite thing to do.
 The people who watched appeared to get a big kick out of us feeling so self-conscious.